Diarrhea: Eating

 The WHO recommends a child with diarrhea continue to be fed.
 Continued feeding speeds the recovery of normal intestinal function.
 In contrast, children whose food is restricted have diarrhea of longer duration and recover intestinal function more slowly.
 The WHO states "Food should never be withheld and the child's usual foods should not be diluted.
 Breastfeeding should always be continued."
 In the specific example of cholera, the CDC makes the same recommendation.
 Breast-fed infants with diarrhea often choose to breastfeed more, and should be encouraged to do so.
 In young children who are not breast-fed and live in the developed world, a lactose-free diet may be useful to speed recovery.

-Eating food containing fibers may help.
+Eating food containing soluble fibre may help, but insoluble fibre might make it worse.

 Medications

 Antidiarrheal agents can be classified into four different groups: antimotility, antisecretory, adsorbent, and anti-infectious.
 While antibiotics are beneficial in certain types of acute diarrhea, they are usually not used except in specific situations.
 There are concerns that antibiotics may increase the risk of hemolytic uremic syndrome in people infected with Escherichia coli O157:H7.
 In resource-poor countries, treatment with antibiotics may be beneficial.
 However, some bacteria are developing antibiotic resistance, particularly Shigella.
 Antibiotics can also cause diarrhea, and antibiotic-associated diarrhea is the most common adverse effect of treatment with general antibiotics.

 While bismuth compounds (Pepto-Bismol) decreased the number of bowel movements in those with travelers' diarrhea, they do not decrease the length of illness.
 Anti-motility agents like loperamide are also effective at reducing the number of stools but not the duration of disease.
 These agents should be used only if bloody diarrhea is not present.

 Diosmectite, a natural aluminomagnesium silicate clay, is effective in alleviating symptoms of acute diarrhea in children, and also has some effects in chronic functional diarrhea, radiation-induced diarrhea, and chemotherapy-induced diarrhea.
 Another absorbent agent used for the treatment of mild diarrhea is kaopectate.

 Racecadotril an antisecretory medication may be used to treat diarrhea in children and adults.
 It has better tolerability than loperamide, as it causes less constipation and flatulence.
 However, it has little benefit in improving acute diarrhea in children.

 Bile acid sequestrants such as cholestyramine can be effective in chronic diarrhea due to bile acid malabsorption.
 Therapeutic trials of these drugs are indicated in chronic diarrhea if bile acid malabsorption cannot be diagnosed with a specific test, such as SeHCAT retention.